Dedalo314/circe/README.md

 # Music generation project for the subject Deep Learning for Acoustic Signal Processing (DLAS)

+**Disclaimer:** this project is meant to be used only with audio without copyright, or audio you have permission to use.

 ## Project structure
 The source code is divided as follows:
 - **data:** contains the Lightning data modules.